zhangdongdong7/scenarios/linux/lab-account-management/step3.md

 ## Modify User Home Directory

-A user created will have an associated home directory, but what should you do if you want to change that user's home directory?
+A user created will have an associated home directory, but what should we do to change that user's home directory?

 The following example shows how to modify the `joker` user's home directory to `/home/shiyanlou`.